MS-Mix: Sentiment-Guided Adaptive Augmentation for Multimodal Sentiment Analysis: Related Work

-However, most existing methods rely on random sample pairing and offline mixing schemes, which overlook the semantic structure and emotional coherence of multimodal data.
-This often results in semantically inconsistent mixtures, such as mixing samples with opposing emotions, which introduces label noise and hinders model performance.
-These limitations underscore the need for more semantically aware and adaptively controlled mixing strategies tailored to multimodal sentiment analysis.
-Therefore, we propose MS-Mix, a novel mixup method that effectively avoids the mixing of contradictory emotions and adaptively generates discriminative multimodal emotional features.
+However, most existing methods rely on random sampling and offline mixing, which overlook the semantic structure and emotional coherence of multimodal data.
+This often results in semantically inconsistent mixtures, such as mixing samples with opposing emotions, which introduces label noise.
+These limitations underscore the need for more semantically aware and adaptively controlled mixing strategies tailored to MSA.
+Therefore, we propose MS-Mix, a novel sentiment-guided adaptive augmentation framework that effectively avoids the mixing of contradictory emotions and adaptively generates discriminative multimodal emotional features.